-This RMF is effective from 1 July 2022.
+This RMF is effective from 1 July 2023 and contains amendments made in January 2024.

 DTF manages and implements the RMF on behalf of the Deputy Secretary, Budget and Finance Division.
 If you have any questions or would like to provide feedback on the RMF please email financial.frameworks@dtf.vic.gov.au.